 Current position

-During the year, the Group announced a new multi-year performance framework which will guide management’s actions over the coming years.
-The framework outlines the objectives of the business: to drive top-line growth, to grow absolute profits while maintaining sector-leading margins throughout and to generate stable Retail free cash flow each year.
+Our multi-year performance framework, strategic drivers and capital allocation framework, which were announced in 2021, continue to guide management’s actions.
+The multi-year performance framework sets out the objectives of the business: to drive top-line growth; to grow absolute profits while maintaining sector leading margins; and to generate stable retail free cash flow each year.
 The delivery of these objectives will enable the Group to maintain a strong balance sheet, invest for growth and deliver improved returns for shareholders.
-The Group also announced the strategic drivers which would enable the delivery of these objectives, refreshed its capital allocation framework and commenced an ongoing share buyback programme.

-Refer to the Group Chief Executive’s review on pages 10 to 12 and the Financial review on pages 23 to 30 for further detail regarding the Group’s strategic and financial progress.
+Refer to the Group Chief Executive’s review from page 8 and the Financial review on pages 30 to 37 for further detail regarding the Group’s strategic and financial progress.

 Longer-term prospects